 An actor who is, to all outward observation, a member of the regular cast, but who still receives guest billing.
-This usually has something to do their contract and whether or not it stipulates that they receive main cast billing (and possibly with how much they get paid), though in some cases it may be done as a gimmick to call attention to an actor whose reputation vastly exceeds that of the rest of the cast.
+This usually has something to do with their contract and whether or not it stipulates that they receive main cast billing (and possibly with how much they get paid), though in some cases, it may be done as a gimmick to call attention to an actor whose reputation vastly exceeds that of the rest of the cast.
 This can also happen if a guest star becomes an Ensemble Darkhorse

 and is written into future episodes to capitalize on their unexpected popularity, which may eventually lead to a Promotion to Opening Titles

 Occasionally, you even see a "Special Guest Star" credit on a movie

 .
 How exactly someone can "guest star" in a production that doesn't have a regular cast is left as an exercise to the reader.

 , where a character who is supposed to be part of the main cast ends up feeling like a guest star.
 Also compare "And Starring

 - The 1984 comedy Best Defense includes this widely-visible text in the poster: Dudley Moore.
 Strategic Guest Star: Eddie Murphy.
 There is a reason for this - the film originally did not feature Murphy, but when the original cut tested poorly they filmed scenes with him and inserted them into the film.